alanngnet/CoverHunterMPS/README.md

 See comments at the top of the make_embeds script for more details.
 The output of `make_embeds` is `reference_embeddings.pkl`.

+### Centroids Option

+The embeddings generated above represent all of the individual _performances_ you provided to the `make_embeds` script.
+What if you are instead interested in simplifying that galaxy of performances as the galaxy of _works_ instead, where one embedding represents the average location of all the performances assigned to that work?
+Then use the `compute_centroids.py` utility as a next step.
+Example for covers80:

+`python -m tools.compute_centroids data/covers80/reference_embeddings.pkl data/covers80/work_centroids.pkl`

 ## Inference (work identification)

 Now that you have reference embeddings and the trained model to generate new embeddings for any new audio, you can use the `identify` script to identify any music you give it.
 See the high-level explanation of how this works in the "Generate reference embeddings" section above.
 See comments at the top of tools.identify for documentation of the parameters.